captn3m0/prometheus-act-exporter/README.md

 Exposes your current ACT FUP usage as prometheus metrics.
 Scrapes the data from the ACT Portal website by using puppeteer.

--   Does not support flexibytes yet (PRs welcome)
+-   Supports flexibytes
+-   Reports aggregate metrics as well
 -   Only tested for ACT Bangalore connections.

 ## Metrics